ilesh18/Projects/README.md

-# Projects related to ai ml
+# small projects for practice